tschm2/Thesis/README.md

 - but the way the file path is resolved and the files are loaded is not very elegant.
 - we have to find a way to write the `medication.rive` file with the actual medication data

+### scripting
+- eMMA still is not that intelligent, the rivescripts have to be adjusted (work in progress, Gabriel)

+### compliance information: write to midata

+### find a way to trigger the compliance entering form from chatbot
+- similar to triggering the notification, or displaying the medication page

 ## critical bugs for testing prototype
 ### medication plan on midata is broken
 still broken